dllyj86/weather_ui/README.md

 ## Running unit tests

 Run `npm run test` to execute the unit tests via [Karma](https://karma-runner.github.io).
 Run `npm run ci-test` to execute the unit tests via Karma with Chrome headless.
 This is for the testing in Jenkins.

+**Notice:**
+In Jenkins, even though the EC2 is t2.small (2GB memory), the UT is still failed occasionally because the connection to Chrome headless is timedout.
+You could try to build a again after waiting for a few seconds.

 ## Code structure